Skip to main content

 Medications

-• Anti-epileptic drugs may be prescribed to patients who experience seizures.
+• Doctors may prescribe anti-epileptic drugs to patients who experience seizures.

 Observation of small tumors